 These content assets – although often playing second fiddle to attention-grabbing awareness or ‘hero’ content in marketers’ priorities – actually have huge potential to boost ecommerce performance, and therefore increase ROI on all marketing activity across the purchase funnel.
 Here’s how.

 Although Google is notoriously hush-hush about the exact factors that influence its rankings, successive algorithm updates have illustrated a clear shift towards rewarding content-rich pages which appear to be highly relevant, useful and authoritative.

-And with page 1 results receiving 95% of all search traffic, if retailers aren’t ranking on page 1 of Google for lucrative category terms, they are missing the chance to capture vast swathes of unique visitors – and potential conversions.
+And with the first 5 organic search results accounting for 67% of all search traffic, if retailers aren’t ranking on page 1 of Google for lucrative category terms, they are missing the chance to capture vast swathes of unique visitors – and potential conversions.

 This is why search-optimised category descriptions are a vital tool for boosting the authority and relevancy of category pages, and thereby increasing their ranking potential.